-Press and hold down the first and the eighth buttons on the bottom row from the left.
-Then press the first button from the left on the top row.
+Press and hold down the first and the eighth buttons on the bottom row from the left, then press the first button from the left on the top row, or, the second button from the left along the bottom row (see figure below).
 The button will flash once or twice based on if this feature is turned on or off.